Selleo/design-system/README.md

 - `pnpm changeset` - Generate a changeset
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

+### Useful extensions

+- [Tailwind CSS IntelliSense](https://github.com/tailwindlabs/tailwindcss-intellisense) which provides features such as autocomplete, syntax highlighting, and linting for Tailwindcss

 ## Apps & Packages

 This Turborepo includes the following packages and applications: